Frequently Asked Questions

 environment variable toproduction

-After deployment or changes, verify functionality using a checklist like the following:
+After deployment or changes, verify functionality using this checklist:

 curl